Just a few weeks ago, a highly significant judicial decision was handed down by the German Federal Administrative

 a free hand for military action, but rather—based on the UN Charter—left the decision about any consequences to

-the UN.
 With the formulation “serious consequences,” Resolution 1441 only issued a general warning, but

 had deliberately distanced the Security Council from authorising the use of force by the US and the UK.
-The court argued

 that only if the UN Security Council resolution text had explicitly provided for the use of military force, within the confines